Rohithkannambai/MGMT6110-PS2-BusNow-SG-rohithkanna/prompts.md

 **Action:**
 I kept the existing unreachable-error handling because the production test showed that it was clearly distinguishable from a provider refusal.
 I restored the working production configuration immediately after the test.

+### Public and mobile verification

+I opened the production URL in an Incognito/InPrivate browser without signing into GitHub or Vercel.
+The product loaded normally and returned live bus arrivals.

+I also tested the production product on my phone.
+The five stop choices were usable, the layout had no obvious horizontal overflow, and the live arrival results were readable.

+**Action:**
+I kept the existing responsive design because the deployed product worked for both a public browser session and the intended mobile use case.